arodifr/FA_fitness/README.md

 Finally, I used generalized linear models and causal inference as the estimation strategy.
 The results are shown in Figure 2.

-Note that due to the nature of the pedigree data, the data used for the heritability estimates are not available.
+Note that due to the nature of the pedigree data, the data used to estimate heritability are not available.